Version Control #

 ||Text file containing the product version of the current configuration.
 See also New Installation and Update.|

-To backup your licence, create a copy of your
+- To backup your license, create a copy of your

 Warning!
 Data security.